The Ghost (2022 film): Production

 Sunil Narang of Sri Venkateswara Cinemas initially wanted to remake the Hindi film Raid (2018) in Telugu with Nagarjuna.
 Since Narang was also interested in making a full-length action with the film, director Praveen Sattaru conceptualized a new script which features Nagarjuna as a retired RAW officer.
 Nagarjuna has learnt Krav Maga and Katana sword fighting for this film.
 The film was officially launched in February 2021 with a traditional pooja ceremony in Secunderabad.
 The title of the film was announced as The Ghost through a first look poster on 29 August 2021, coinciding with Nagarjuna's birthday.
 Gul Panag is cast in the role of billionaire who is a sister of Nagarjuna's character.
 The film marks Panag's debut in Telugu cinema.

 Kajal Aggarwal was first signed in to play a major role but she opted out due to her pregnancy and was soon replaced by Amala Paul in October 2021.
 Paul quit the film a month later due to creative differences with the director.
 Mehreen Pirzada was also approached but she was not finalized due to remuneration issues.
 Jacqueline Fernandez was cast in the role, however, Fernandez also walked out of the film in January 2022.
 She was ultimately replaced by Sonal Chauhan.
 Principal photography of the film began in February 2021 in Hyderabad with an action sequence.
-However, the shooting was halt due the second wave of COVID-19 pandemic.
+However, the shooting was halted due the second wave of COVID-19 pandemic.
 The second schedule of the film began in first week of March 2022 in Dubai and ended on 30 March 2022.
 The filming then took place in Ooty in April 2022.
 The shooting of the film was wrapped up by August 2022.